-Figure 4: Percentage spectral error at different target temperatures.
+Figure 5: Percentage spectral error at different target temperatures.
 Some of the error may be due to inaccuracy in the target black body temperature.

+1L.
+Harris, M. Warren, M. Grant and G. Llewellyn, Spectral Characterization of the AisaOwl, IEEE Trans.
+Geosci.
+Remote Sens, 55, 2017, http://dx.doi.org/10.1109/TGRS.2017.2653241

-5 Pixel Overflows Hyperspectral instruments have a finite dynamic range and must be configured to capture data such that the received signal strength falls within this range.
+5 Pixel Overflows

+Hyperspectral instruments have a finite dynamic range and must be configured to capture data such that the received signal strength falls within this range.
 For example, if the area of interest is dark, then the instrument will be configured to capture as much low light as possible.
 Configuration of the Owl instrument is set based on operator experience, prevailing conditions and the requested principal investigator's areas of importance.
 Inevitably some pixels may be unexpectedly bright due to high responses recorded on the instrument.
 These pixels may exceed the maximum capture level and 'overflow'.
 These pixels are not typically in areas of interest and do not appear to be as common for the Owl as for the Fenix, but should be accounted for when examining files.
 The accompanying mask file will contain an overflow flag value in the level 1b equivalent pixel.
-If you would prefer your actual level 1b files to be masked rather than use the separate mask file, please contact arsf-processing@pml.ac.uk.
-6 Bad and Blinking Pixels The Owl uses a Mercury Cadmium Telluride detector array as this is the most sensitive commercial LWIR detector technology available to Specim.
+If you would prefer your actual level 1b files to be masked rather than use the separate mask file, please contact nerc-arf-processing@pml.ac.uk.

+6 Bad and Blinking Pixels

+The Owl uses a Mercury Cadmium Telluride detector array as this is the most sensitive commercial LWIR detector technology available to Specim.
 However, this technology suffers both from bad pixels and blinking pixels.
 Bad pixels are those that do not react properly to light, so stay dark or bright.
 Blinking pixels do react properly to light, but have randomly varying dark current causing variable behaviour throughout a data collection.
 Whilst bad pixels typically constitute 1 % of all pixels, 5 - 9 % of the pixels may be blinkers.

 Detection of blinking pixels is much more difficult than bad pixels due to their random nature.
 On each power-up of the detector different pixels will exhibit blinking behaviour, ruling out the use of a fixed blinking pixel map like that used for the Fenix bad pixels.
 The blinking frequency also varies from one pixel to another, in the range of approximately 50 Hz to 0.01 Hz.

 Blinking and bad pixels are currently dealt with during the calibration step using v2.6.2 of Specim's processing tool.
 This looks at the dark frames collected at the end of the flight line and labels any pixel with a standard deviation in its radiance signal greater than a set threshold as a blinker.
 The blinking pixels are then replaced by data from a neighbouring pixel, preferentially in the spectral domain.

-6.1 Known Issues with Blinker Removal Examination of both test and flight data suggests that the blinker detection algorithm currently implemented is not optimal and requires further development.
+6.1 Known Issues with Blinker Removal

+Examination of both test and flight data suggests that the blinker detection algorithm currently implemented is not optimal and requires further development.
 Undetected blinkers appear in the level 1b data as intermittent bright and dark vertical stripes and as undulating lines in the level 3 data following the motion of the aircraft.
-It is possible to alter the threshold in Specim's calibration tool for blinker detection, but this also removes more data, particularly from the higher bands, so is not normally adjusted by ARSF-DAN.
-Figure 5 shows the effects of decreasing the threshold on example imagery of a region of farmland.
+It is possible to alter the threshold in Specim's calibration tool for blinker detection, but this also removes more data, particularly from the higher bands, so is not normally adjusted by NERC-ARF-DAN.
+Figure 6 shows the effects of decreasing the threshold on example imagery of a region of farmland.
 Although decreasing the threshold finds more blinkers and thus removes some striping from the second and third image, data is lost from the spectra, particularly in the high and low bands.